-The catastrophic wildfires last year were an unfortunate reminder of how important it is to carry sufficient dwelling insurance on your home.
-Many homeowners didn’t have sufficient insurance coverage to cover rebuilding costs.
+Wildfire season is an unfortunate reminder of how important it is to carry sufficient dwelling insurance on your home.
+Many homeowners often discover that they don’t have sufficient insurance coverage to cover rebuilding costs.
 In fact, more than half of homes across the United States are underinsured by 21%.
 I’d like to make sure my readers aren’t among those in that category.

 Your dwelling insurance is the centerpiece of your policy.
 The coverage amount represents how much it would cost to rebuild your home.
 In San Francisco—and probably The Bay Area in general—we’re looking at $500 per square foot in average construction costs.
 So a 1,500-square foot single-family home should technically have a total of $750,000 in dwelling coverage.